|

 nearer to them, which would also greatly contribute to our

+knowledge of these species.
 Gopher frogs can be detected by calling male

 surveys and egg mass surveys at the breeding ponds.
 The most